top of page

 • Step-up / Single-leg work (stairs, hiking, uneven terrain, balance)

-• Core bracing (supporting the spine in everyday movement)
+• Core stability (supporting the spine in everyday movement)

 These are the patterns that make daily life and active hobbies feel easier and safer.